dalawson0/Matlab_test_project_01/README.md

-# GitHub Matlab Project Submission
+# MATLAB File Exchange Integration with GitHub

 Here we summarize the steps involved in making a Matlab project available on File Exchange via Github